-- 5.13.a.
+- a.
 Once the pitcher has control of the ball and is in the vicinity of the pitcher's mound (within 10 feet), the current play ends.
 If a runner is between bases when the pitcher controls the ball on the mound, they are not required to return to their previous base.
-They may continue advancing to the base they were heading at their own peril. - 5.13.b.
-If a runner purposely touches or stops the ball, the play ends and the runner is out.
+They may continue advancing to the base they were heading at their own peril. - b.
+If a runner purposely or accidentally touches or stops the ball while it is in play, the play ends and the runner is out.